SpaceG/spaceg.github.io/_posts/2015-06-07-google-and-google-robots-and-run-a-robot.markdown

 At the first Moment I'm was a bit frustrated and angry about these Things!
 After some shaking the head  and bored about Ideas how remove it.
 I wrote a robot.
 With the <a href="https://accounts.google.com/ServiceLogin?service=sitemaps&passive=1209600&continue=https%3A%2F%2Fwww.google.com%2Fwebmasters%2Ftools%2Fhome%3Fhl%3Den&followup=https%3A%2F%2Fwww.google.com%2Fwebmasters%2Ftools%2Fhome%3Fhl%3Den&hl=en">Google Webmaster Tools </a>
 Then write a <code>robots.txt</code> File <a href="https://support.google.com/webmasters/answer/6078399?hl=de&ref_topic=6061961">Test your Crawling</a>
+Go to the <a href="http://www.robotstxt.org/db.html">The Robots Database lists robot software implementations and operators.</a> and find your Perfect Bot, Spider and Crawler. :)

 <a href="http://space.lucasgatsas.ch/waves">space.lucasgatsas.ch/waves</a>